CS3560-Team-4/WSS-Project/README.md

 ### To compile and run
-1. cd frontend/ -> npm run dev
+1. cd frontend/ -> npm install
+2. npm run dev
-2. cd backend/ -> ./run.sh
+3. cd backend/ -> ./run.sh for Linux/Mac OR .\run.ps1 for Windows